 If you are planning a visit to Bath, this is a great time to choose as the city comes alive with Jane Austen themed events and people promenading in period dress.

 Surrounded by the Georgian architecture of Bath, it really can start to feel like you have stepped back in time more than 200 years.
-All our Bath rental apartments and self-catering holiday cottages are within a 15-minute walk of the historic city centre so you will never be far from the action.
+All our Bath self-catering holiday cottages are within a 15-minute walk of the historic city centre so you will never be far from the action.
+Get in touch or head to our special offers page to find out about any deals and discounts you can benefit from when booking a Bath rental apartment direct with Panda Sanctuaries.

 If you want to get involved in the festival, you will find the full programme of events for the Jane Austen Festival 2018 here: http://www.janeaustenfestivalbath.co.uk/festival-programme/